 CONTRAINDICATIONS FOR DEAD SEA MUD

-As with all other New Directions Aromatics products, Dead Sea Mineral Mud should never be ingested due to its toxicity.
+As with all other New Directions Aromatics products, cosmetic muds are for external use only.
 It is imperative to consult a medical practitioner before using Dead Sea Mineral Mud for therapeutic purposes.
 Pregnant and nursing women and those taking prescription drugs are especially advised not to use Dead Sea Mineral Mud without the medical advice of a physician.
 The mud should always be stored in an area that is inaccessible to children, especially those under the age of 7.
 Those with allergies or sensitivities to metals, such as nickel and chrome, should avoid the use of Dead Sea Mineral Mud, as there may be trace elements of these metals in the mud.

 Prior to using Dead Sea Mineral Mud, a skin test is recommended.
 This can be done by applying a small amount of the mud to a small area of skin that is not sensitive.
 Dead Sea Mineral Mud must never be used near the eyes, inner nose and ears, or on any other particularly sensitive areas of skin.
 In the event of an allergic reaction, discontinue use of the product and see a doctor, pharmacist, or allergist immediately for a health assessment and appropriate remedial action.
 To prevent side effects, consult with a medical professional prior to use.
 Those seeking medical care to manage moods, behaviors, or disorders should treat this natural mud as a complementary remedy rather than a replacement for any medicinal treatments or prescriptions.